klarna/kco-ios-example-app/README.md

     [self.checkout notifyViewDidLoad];
 }
 ```

+If your view has already loaded when you create the checkout, you should call notifyViewDidLoad immediatelly.
+Warning: You should only call this method once!

 To handle the signals recieved from the SDK you should set up an observer listeing to the KCOSignalNotification.
 To make sure the checkout shows the succesful screen you need to redirect your webview to the completion url upon recieveing the "complete" message.